Yellow Card Scheme

 Yellow Card Scheme covers:

-• side effects (also known as adverse drug reactions or ADRs) from prescribed medicines, as well as over the counter and herbal preparations
+• side effects (also known as adverse drug reactions or ADRs) from prescribed medicines, including over the counter medicines and herbal preparations

 • medical device adverse incidents